 The University and the Foundation have a Memorandum of Understanding ("MOU") whereby the University loans certain endowment funds to the Foundation for the purpose of maximizing the investment yield and increasing the funds available for scholarships and other University programs.
-The principal balance outstanding at June 30, 2023 and 2022 was \$146,677,655 and the accrued liability to the University due to net investment appreciation on the principal outstanding was \$97,279,492 and \$93,769,743, respectively.
+The principal balance outstanding at June 30, 2024 and 2023 was \$146,677,655 and the accrued liability to the University due to net investment appreciation on the principal outstanding was \$116,395,581 and \$97,279,492, respectively.
 The MOU was for a term of 10 years beginning on July 11, 2003 and is reviewed annually by the University and the Foundation prior to the anniversary date and the term is automatically renewed each year for a 12-month period unless either party provides written notice of its objection to the extension at least 30 days prior to the anniversary date.
 Should the University determine the loaned funds are to be repaid, pursuant to the MOU the Foundation is required to pay back the funds to the University with interest at a rate equal to the total cumulative return (consisting of appreciation and income less any payouts to the University) earned from the investment of such funds by the Foundation.
 The University is prohibited from requesting a return of the loaned funds if the total cumulative return is negative.

-In December 2007, the Foundation approved a non-interest-bearing loan of \$20,000,000 to the Clemson University Real Estate Foundation ("CUREF") for investment in land acquisitions and improvements at Clemson University-International Center for Automotive Research.
+In December 2007, the Foundation approved a non-interest-bearing loan of \$20,000,000 to the Clemson University Real Estate Foundation ("CUREF") for investment in land acquisitions and improvements at CU-ICAR.
 This loan was assigned to CULSF in December 2012 with the transfer of the underlying asset.